 In order to gain a sense of the extent to which the online framing of indie unions' campaigns acquires increased purchase and weight, we must consider how it resonates with mainstream journalists and media.
-To this end a keyword search of the Nexis online database of news and business information was undertaken for the appearance of either of the terms United Voices of the World or IWGB in UK national newspapers.
-Either or both of search terms could be found in 249 articles in London edition national newspapers up until September 30 2019 (see Table 1).
+To this end a keyword search of the Nexis online database of news and business information was undertaken for the appearance of either of the terms 'United Voices of the World' or 'IWGB' in UK national newspapers.
+Either or both of these search terms were found in 249 articles in London edition national newspapers up until 30 September 2019 (see Table 1).